CNC, what are we doing with that?

 G00 = is the fast travel, use this when travel witout cutting something, the speed of this is the machine max speed.

 G01 = this is called linear interpolation, travel with decided speed.

-The thing a normal CNC mill program needs to work is a combination of coordinates, G and M codes, tool-pickups, toolstarts and so on.
-The rows that shows zeropoint, tool length is new, they be shown later, you find the down below the page
+The thing a normal CNC mill/turn program needs to work is a combination of coordinates, G and M codes, tool-changes, tool-path-starts and so on.
+The rows that shows zeropoint, tool length are new, they be shown later, you find the down below the page

 Choose the zeropoint for milling